minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-pastimes-for-a-convalescent.md

 ![](https://cdn.minimuutti.com/aktivointi/ajanvietetta-toipilaalle/IMG_20151213_183756-800px.jpg)

-Later on I didn't put the food in the blender anymore but instead put it straight in the tray.
-Starshaped tray and other shapes increases the difficulty to lick the trays clean.
+Later on I didn't put the food in the blender any more but instead put it straight in the tray.
+Star shaped tray and other shapes increases the difficulty to lick the trays clean.

 ![](https://cdn.minimuutti.com/aktivointi/ajanvietetta-toipilaalle/DS10526-800px.jpg)